-A 3D image is generated using a combination of the VDR data and bathymetry and land profiles that have been automatically extracted from the ENC.
-This is supplemented with buoy, beacon and light information, also from the ENC.
+Our ship simulator can be fully configured to carefully reconstruct the environmental conditions of the accident.
+A 3D image is generated using a combination of the VDR data as well as bathymetry and land profiles from the electronic navigational chart (ENC).
 The sun and moon positions for the location and time are calculated to provide representative lighting conditions.
-However, these can be replaced with set daylight, twilight and night options, if required.
+Additional details from buoy, beacon and light information is also added to the simulation.
 Lights on traffic vessels are shown according to the ship status information provided by the AIS data.
-The user can move the viewpoint during playback and even switch to other vessels.
-Two examples of the visual reconstruction of actual collisions are described below.
+The user can move the viewpoint during playback and even switch to other vessels providing a holistic view of the environmental conditions.

-Panamax bulk carrier and a crude oil tanker collision: This provides an example where VDR, bridge audio etc. data from the bulk carrier has been obtained and converted.
-Four screen capturers are shown in Figure 6 from a BMT REMBRANDT thirty-minute video reconstruction of the incident.
+This provides an example where VDR, bridge audio etc. data from the bulk carrier has been obtained and converted.
+Four screen capturers are shown from a thirty-minute video reconstruction of the incident.

 The bulk carrier was transiting (full ahead manoeuvring) the NE bound lane of the Singapore Straits.
-No VDR data was made available for the crude oil tanker, so time-stamped AIS has been read in to display the tanker, which was crossing the SE lane to join the NE bound lane.
+No VDR data was made available for the crude oil tanker, so time-stamped AIS has been imported to display the tanker, which was crossing the SE lane to join the NE bound lane.

-Collision between a tanker and general cargo vessel in an Anchorage Area: AIS data (two second granularity) was used to reconstruct a collision between a 36,600dwt combined chemical and oil tanker and a 4,500dwt general cargo vessel outside the Port of Rotterdam.
+AIS data was used to reconstruct a collision between a 36,600dwt combined chemical and oil tanker and a 4,500dwt general cargo vessel outside the Port of Rotterdam.

 Our DNV certified maritime simulator is ideal for ship officer and marine pilotage training.
 Meeting international standards for maritime training, BMT's REMBRANDT can play a crucial role for the initial training of new entry pilots, continued professional development for experienced pilots and ship handling manoeuvring training for ship officers.

 Using a marine navigation simulator to investigate complex piloting and manoeuvring procedures in a simulated environment can enhance maritime operations, improve marine pilot decision-making and reduce risk.
-Maritime simulation studies can range from the development of new ports through to manoeuvring large vessels in restricted channels.
+Maritime simulation studies can be undertaken for the development of new ports through to manoeuvring large vessels in restricted channels.